Documents and Firmware

 The latest NDLR Firmware Update: NDLR_v1.1.073.ino.hex (Oct 26, 2020)

 Note: more recent “beta” releases may be found on the Conductive Labs forums.
 You must be a registered user and logged in to download them.
-Release notes are on this forum.
+Release notes are on the beta forum.

 The NDLR firmware version 1.1.066 is shipped on the 3rd batch of NDLRs.
 Those wishing to update from earlier versions should be aware that it will require resetting The NDLR to factory defaults.
 Get it (or a later beta version) from the forum as noted above.

 You can check the firmware version by going to the System 3 menu on The NDLR.